-It goes without saying that name dropping helps.
-If you can lay claim to working with Tesco and drop this into the first few sentence, it helps remove any credibility issues from the get go.
+It goes without saying that name-dropping helps.
+If you can lay claim to working with Tesco and drop this into the first few sentences, it helps remove any credibility issues from the get-go.

 So, think about who you can use as leverage within your calls.
-If you can’t actually name drop or you don’t have these clients, you can still tailor the call by emphasising sectors that you specialise in when you’re speaking to a decision maker in that sector.
-It isn’t as strong but needs must!
+If you can’t actually name drop or you don’t have these clients, you can still tailor the call by emphasizing sectors that you specialize in when you’re speaking to a decision-maker in that sector.
+It isn’t as strong but needs a must!

 Empower your Callers

 Callers need to know their stuff and be able to actively promote your business.
 Kind of obvious perhaps.
-But, it isn’t about having an encyclopaedic knowledge of your business.
-It’s rather about having a passionate interest in the subject, understanding and empathising with the issues that bother the buyer and understanding how you can solve them.
+But, it isn’t about having an encyclopedic knowledge of your business.
+It’s rather about having a passionate interest in the subject, understanding and empathizing with the issues that bother the buyer, and understanding how you can solve them.
 It is also essentially about actively enjoying the art and challenge of calling.

 So, make sure you have trained and passionate callers that actively want to engage the buyers in conversation (especially if it is a higher value sale) rather than bore them to death with technical jargon or a long boring sales pitch that has nothing to do with their needs.